Kin (film): Music

 Mogwai composed the score for the film.
 The soundtrack was released on August 31 by Temporary Residence Limited in the United States and Rock Action Records in the United Kingdom and Europe.
 Two tracks, "Donuts" and "We're Not Done (End Title)", were released ahead of the album.

 Release

 The film was released in the United States by Lionsgate on August 31, 2018.

 Box office

 Kin grossed $5.7 million in the United States and Canada, and $4.6 million in other territories, for a total worldwide gross of $10.3 million.

 In the United States and Canada, Kin was released alongside the wide expansion of Searching and was projected to gross $5–7 million from 2,141 theaters in its four-day opening weekend.
 It ended up debuting to just $3.1 million, including a four-day Labor Day weekend total of $3.9 million, and finished 11th at the box office.
 The film dropped 73.5% in its second weekend to $804,401, one of the largest sophomore declines ever, and finished in 17th place.

-During 2021 Fall, the movie ranked top 5 movies watched in Netflix Korea.